JamesPiggott/ASIMOV/README.md

 ![License](https://img.shields.io/github/license/JamesPiggott/ASIMOV)

-ASIMOV or Asymmetric Secure Isomorphic Verification is Face Detection & Recognition application built using Python 3 and TensorFlow 2.0.
+ASIMOV or Asymmetric Secure Isomorphic Verification is a Face Detection & Recognition application built using Python 3 and TensorFlow 2.0.
 It uses the latest versions of RetinaFace and ArcFace for detection and recognition.
 This repository is a trial version of the larger ASIMOV project and is intended for feedback and debugging.

 ## Installation